daskol/typst-templates/cvpr/lib.typ

  *   abstract: Paper abstract.
  *   bibliography: Bibliography content.
 If it is not specified then there is
  *   not reference section.
- *   appendix: Content to append after bibliography section.
+ *   supplementary: Content rendered after the bibliography as a
+ *     supplementary material section (per cvpr.sty's \maketitlesupplementary:
+ *     pagebreak + cross-column "Supplementary Material" title + heading
+ *     numbering shift to A.1.).
  *   accepted: Valid values are `none`, `false`, and `true`.
 Missing value
  *   (`none`) is designed to prepare arxiv publication.
 Default is `false`.
  *   id: Submission identifier.